Use the form below to search the Health Library.

 - Problems with wound healing

 Screening and Diagnosing

-According to the American Diabetes Association (ADA), doctors should begin to screen children for diabetes at age 10 or puberty if they are overweight and have at least two other risk factors for diabetes.
+According to the American Diabetes Association (ADA), doctors should begin to screen children for diabetes at age 10 or onset of puberty if they are overweight and have at least two other risk factors for diabetes.
 Screening should be repeated every 3 years.
 In addition to obesity, other risk factors for type 2 diabetes include:

 Family history: a close relative with type 2 diabetes, including mothers having diabetes or

 Other conditions associated with insulin resistance, such as:

 The risk of type 2 diabetes is higher in children of African American, Asian American, Native American, and Pacific Islander descent.

 A blood test is done for screening and diagnosis.
 The most commonly used test is the fasting plasma glucose, a blood test done after a person has fasted for 8 hours.
 A fasting plasma glucose (blood sugar) level of 126 milligrams per deciliter or greater on 2 separate occasions is diagnostic of diabetes.
 Other tests, like a hemoglobin A1c (HbA1c)